danielsaidi/website_danielsaidi/_posts/2020/2020-04-28-local-biometric-authentication.md

 ## Taking things further

-I have added various authentication services to my (so far brand new and still pretty empty) [SwiftKit]({{page.lib}}) library, which includes additional, reusable functionality for Swift.
+I have added various authentication services to my [SwiftKit]({{page.lib}}) library, which contains additional functionality for Swift.

-This service model is abstract and allows for dependency injection, composition, testing and mocking and all those good things, so it's a good fit for systems where you need more flexibility than just calling in the code above directly.
+The authentication service model is abstract and allows for testing, mocking, composition, dependency injection and all those good things, so it's a good fit for systems where you need more than just calling the code above directly.

 You can find the source code [here]({{page.source}}) and the unit tests [here]({{page.tests}}).
+There is also a demo app that demonstrates some of the authentication services.
 Feel free to give it a try and let me know what you think.